sebasjimenez10/s4n/problem_two/README.md

 1. Download the sources
-2. cd to problem_one folder
+2. cd to problem_two folder
 3. Make sure the appropriate input is in `perm_input.txt`
 4. run `ruby main.rb`
 5. Check the out put file `perm_output.txt`